1ns4w/static-typing-python3/README.md

 # static-typing-python

-Follow the instructions below using your terminal to ensure the examples run as expected.
+Run the following instructions in your terminal to ensure the examples run as expected.

 ## 1. Create a virtual enviroment
 On windows: